greggersaurus/OpenSteamController/Firmware/README.md

         1. Let's see what AnyMeas data looks like and if we can understand it
         1. Maybe this is necessary, given how poorly the default performance seemed to work... (or maybe there was something else going on related to bad performance in default mode?)
         1. Easiest approach may be to replicate what Valve does as accurately as possible (now that we understand AnyMeas mode a little more) and (try to) understand and use that data
+        1. Biggest risk/disconnect, is not understanding what each "ADC" relates to and how to use those values...
+            1. Hopefully DEV_KIT build will help with understanding this...
 1. Revisist console/CDC uart
     1. Make regression tests (i.e. testPrint)
         1. Buffer overflow related